MCH Best. NPM 1: Well-Woman Visit

 Examples from the Field.
 There are currently 0 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.

 Sample ESMs.
-Using the strategy “Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework:

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).